FFMG/myoddweb.bignumber.cpp/README.md

 - Trunc() : Truncate the number, strip the decimals. (+/-n.xyz = n)
 - Ceil() : Round the number up (2.1 = 3 / -2.1 = -2)
 - Floor() : Round the number down (2.1 = 2 / -2.1 = -3)
+- Odd() : Check if a number is Odd.
+- Even() : Check of a number is Even.
 - Compare( number ) : -ve = smaller / +ve = greater / 0 = same.
 	- Equal( number ) : Equal to '*number*'.
 	- Unequal( number ) : Unequal to '*number*'.